aisimon/shipment-tool/README.md

 Addresses are random and no personal contact are shared, with some of them are McDonald's all over the world.

 ## Quick Start
+Visit the published page https://aisimon.github.io/shipment-tool/, or hosted it locally:

 1. Clone the repo: `git clone https://github.com/aisimon/shipment-tool.git`
 2. Open `index.html` in your browser, or run `python3 -m http.server 8123` to serve it